-Demonstrated Need --- That there is a need for the requested land use.
+Demonstrated Need - That there is a need for the requested land use.
 The need must be based upon circumstances such as shifts in demographic trends, changes in the availability of land, including but not limited to the minimum amount of land required to accommodate the medium population projections as published by the Office of Economic and Demographic Research for at least a 10-year planning period, changes in the existing character and FLUM designations of the surrounding area, fulfillment of a comprehensive plan objective or policy, annexation into the municipal boundaries, or similar circumstances.
 The need must be supported by data and analysis verifying the changing demographics or other circumstances.
 This requirement shall not apply to requests for the FLUM designations of Conservation or Recreation and Open Space; nor shall it apply to FLUM changes associated with annexations when the City's advisory FLUM designation is being applied, or when the requested designation is of a similar intensity to the advisory designation.
 However, the findings described in the remainder of this policy must be addressed with all FLUM amendments.

-The MD designation currently assigned to the properties supported previous development patterns, but the adopted Delray Beach CRA Community Redevelopment Plan, West Atlantic Redevelopment Plan, and Southwest Area Neighborhood

-Redevelopment Plan support an increase in intensity as a way to provide neighborhood amenities and housing opportunities for diverse incomes.
-The change in land use supports the proposed mixed-use development and allows for higher density, which will also assist in the revitalization of the West Atlantic and Southwest Neighborhoods as envisioned in adopted plans.
+The LD designation currently assigned to the properties supports the original development pattern for the single-family neighborhood; however, the adopted Delray Beach CRA Community Redevelopment Plan and West Atlantic Redevelopment Plan support an increase in intensity as a way to provide neighborhood amenities and additional housing opportunities for diverse incomes.
+The change in land use supports the proposed mixed-use development and allows for higher density, which will also assist in the revitalization of the West Atlantic Neighborhood as envisioned in adopted plans.

-• Consistency -- The requested designation is consistent with goals, objectives, and policies of the most recently adopted Comprehensive Plan.
+• Consistency - The requested designation is consistent with goals, objectives, and policies of the most recently adopted Comprehensive Plan.